One symptom of COVID-19 is shortness of breath. A person might feel as if they cannot catch their breath or breathe deeply.

 Shortness of breath may be mild, similar to that resulting from a cold or the flu.
 In this case, it is important to stay home and rest.

-If any breathing issue seems serious, especially if it rapidly worsens, seek medical attention.
-Some signs that this is necessary include:
+If any breathing issue seems serious, especially if it rapidly worsens, seek immediate medical attention.

 A person may need emergency treatment if they: